ciaobelo47/MyPlugin/README.md

 This plugin is used to teleport a player in a random location in the world

-I know that the name doesn't reflect his use but when i did in the first place i didn't know i was going serious with this
+I know that the name doesn't reflect his use but when I did in the first place I didn't know I was going serious with this

 ***